stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 13 - Best of Georgia Tech HCI.md

 > Kidd, C., Orr, R., Abowd, G., Atkeson, C., Essa, I., MacIntyre, B., Mynatt, E., Starner, T. & Newstetter, W. (1999).
 The aware home: A living laboratory for ubiquitous computing research.
 In N. Streitz, S. Konomi, & H. Burkhardt (Eds.)
 Cooperative Buildings: Integrating Information, Organizations, and Architecture (pp. 191-198).

 Topic: ubiquitous computing at home using HCI principles.

+## Discovering Alternative Treatments For Opioid Use Recovery Using Social Media

+> Chancellor S., Nitzburg, G., Hu, A., Zampieri, F., & Choudhury, M. (2019).
+Discovering Alternative Treatments for Opioid Use Recovery Using Social Media.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
+ACM.

+Topic: examining homelessness on social media through analysis of data from Tumblr blog posts to realize practical applications of HCI to help underserved populations.